WMiraJ/cgh_simulation/README.md

 **Live demo:** https://wmiraj.github.io/cgh_simulation/

-For a non-technical walkthrough of what the simulation does and how to run a session, see the [User Guide](./USER_GUIDE.md).
+For a non-technical walkthrough of how to run a session, see the [User Guide](./USER_GUIDE.md).
 For clinical background and design rationale, see the [Project Report](./REPORT.md).

 ---